-There are 2 funding rounds a year (apply by 1 March or 1 August) - How to apply for ESOL funding.
+There are 2 funding rounds a year (apply by 1 March or 1 August).

-Students whose scores are below the ELLP benchmarks will qualify for funding if they:
+Students whose scores are below the ELLP benchmarks will qualify for funding if they're:

-- are New Zealand-born students, with at least one parent of migrant or refugee background
+- New Zealand-born students, with at least 1 parent of migrant or refugee background.

-- Year 0/1 New Zealand-born students are not eligible for ESOL funding until they have completed at least 2 terms at school
+- Year 0/1 New Zealand-born students aren't eligible for ESOL funding until they've completed at least 2 terms at school.

 The ESOL funding allows more intensive support for ELLs in their first years at New Zealand schools.

 We provide higher funding for ELLs at secondary school as they need to learn English to function across a wider curriculum with higher language demands.

 Migrant and refugee background students are entitled to ESOL funding for up to 5 years (20 terms).

 New Zealand-born students (of migrant or refugee parents) are eligible in Years 0-4, for up to 3 years (12 terms).